silevitch/GuardBear/README.md

 # ProxyBear.io

+ProxyBear.io is a reverse proxy to help with browser restrictions while still offering privacy & security protection to the end user.

+# Introduction

 CNAME Cloaking is becoming a common solution to privacy restrictions imposed by the browsers (ITP / Safari, ETP / FireFox, Chrome dropping 3rd party cookies, etc).
 According to the academic paper called "[The CNAME of the Game:Large-scale Analysis of DNS-based TrackingEvasion](https://arxiv.org/abs/2102.09301)", CNAME Cloaking has the following potential risks:

 * Transport Security (6.1)